ReidOates/Leafora/README.md

-# Leafore
+# Leafora
-a fictional website e-commerce that made for finishing the task that my professor gave my team.
+a fictional website e-commerce that made for finishing the task that my professor gave to my team.

 # 🌿 Koleksi Botani Digital: Katalog Tanaman Terpilih